SleepPolar/SimpleConditionVerifier/README.md

 ])
 ```

-This complex condition evaluates to:
+This compound condition evaluates to:
 **(true && (false || false)) || (true && false && (false || true)) || ((true || true) && false) && false)**

-### 6. Evaluate the Complex Condition
+### 6. Evaluate the Compound Condition

-Finally, use the `verifyConditions` function to evaluate the complex condition:
+Finally, use the `verifyConditions` function to evaluate the compound condition:

 ```javascript
 console.log(verifyConditions(Test)) // Expected result = false
 ```

-## Detailed explanation of the Complex Condition example
+## Detailed explanation of the Compound Condition example

-In the previous section, we defined a complex condition called Test using a combination of createOrCondition and createAndCondition.
+In the previous section, we defined a compound condition called Test using a combination of createOrCondition and createAndCondition.
 Let's analyze how this condition is structured.

 First let's see what we want to achieve, in this case we want to achieve this:

 **(true && (false || false)) || (true && false && (false || true)) || (((true || true) && false) && false)**

 ### Start by defining whether the base will be OR or AND
-Since the complex condition we want to achieve is divided between "OR" conditions, then we will use the "createOrCondition" as a basis
+Since the compound condition we want to achieve is divided between "OR" conditions, then we will use the "createOrCondition" as a basis
 ```javascript
 const Test = createOrCondition([ // Explaining this part ])
 ```

-### First Complex Condition
+### First Compound Condition
 **(true && (false || false))**
 ```javascript
 const Test = createOrCondition([